bjsi/SuperMemoAssistant.Plugins.PopupWiktionary/README.md

 ## Features

-- Open Wikipedia articles in a popup browser to easily make extracts directly into SuperMemo.
+- Open Wiktionary articles in a popup browser to easily make extracts directly into SuperMemo.

 ## Installation